 What about applying Sure Shine over a newly applied oil-based stain?
-There is no problem with this as long as the oil-based stain is good and dry.
-Typically we recommend waiting a week or two but it really depends on the temperature and humidity.
+There is usually no problem with this provided the oil-based stain is completely dry.
+However, first check the compatibility of Sure Shine with the oil-based stain.
+Typically, we recommend waiting a week or two, but it really depends on the temperature and humidity.
 It is best to check with the manufacturer of the oil-based stain to see what drying time they recommend before applying a water-based polyurethane clear coat.